Breadcrumb

 2) the new pension scheme – for persons born after 31 December 1948, in which ZUS calculates the old-age pension according to the new rules.

-Persons born between 1 January 1949 and 31 December 1968 could choose:
+Persons born between 1 January 1949 and 31 December 1968 could decide by them- selves:

-The normal retirement age amounted to:
+The retirement age in Poland amounts to:

 • for women – 60 years,